What Is Safety Assurance Process in Aviation SMS

 - Are any corrective actions overdue?

-- Have actions taken on safety issues in the past week have been justified and communicated to relevant employees?
+- Have actions taken on safety issues in the past week been justified and communicated to relevant employees?

 - Were any new hazards identified in the past week?
 If so, your operational risk profile needs to be updated.